HeyIamMarasiniAmrit/Dice-Roller-App/README.md

 Roll a standard 6-sided die.
 Roll dice with custom sides (e.g., 4, 8, 10, 12, 20-sided dice).
 Shake your device to roll the dice for a more interactive experience.

-Creating a README for your Flutter dice roller app project on GitHub is a great way to provide information about your project to potential users and contributors.
-Here's a template for a README that you can use as a starting point:

 Dice Roller App
 Flutter